-Virginia voting guide: What to know about early voting, mail-in ballots
+Virginia voting guide: What to know about voting on Election Day

 What if I don’t receive a mail-in ballot after my request?

 You can call your local elections office to request another one, although they may ask you to fill out an online form to make the request formal.
-You could also go to the local elections office after Sept.
-18 and either fill out the form there or vote in-person there.
+You could also go to the local elections office and either fill out the form there or vote in-person there.
 You also have the option of showing up at the polling place and filling out a provisional ballot, which will be counted once election officials confirm you are registered and have not previously cast a ballot.

 What if I have an emergency that forces me to miss the application or voting deadlines?